The Sandman (TV series): Writing

 Goyer, Heinberg, and Gaiman met at Gaiman's house to discuss the first season, where they came up with the story for the first episode in two days.
-They often discussed "Why is it essential that we tell the story of The Sandman right now?", with Heinberg stating that the answer "has informed every creative decision we’ve made since: The Sandman is an exploration of what it means to be human.
+They often discussed "Why is it essential that we tell the story of The Sandman right now?", with Heinberg stating that the answer "has informed every creative decision we've made since: The Sandman is an exploration of what it means to be human.
 To be mortal and therefore vulnerable.
 Capable of being hurt, but also capable of loving and being loved.
 The Sandman is the story of an honorable, arrogant king who slowly—very slowly—learns how to love.
 How to be a loving friend, a loving brother, a loving father."
 Goyer summarized the series as "a story about a god who, over the course of the story, sheds his godhood and becomes mortal and learns what it means to be mortal ...
-It’s a story about a really fucked-up dysfunctional family.
+It's a story about a really fucked-up dysfunctional family.
 The Endless, even though they are godlike beings, they all have their petty squabbles.
 Some of them hate each other.
 Some of them love each other.
-It’s just that when they have fights, entire worlds and universes suffer" and called it a melodrama.
-He opted to include the stand-alone issues in the series in which Morpheus did not appear since he felt that it was "one of the things that’s wonderful about Sandman" and felt those issues did not involve Morpheus but were set in that world.
+It's just that when they have fights, entire worlds and universes suffer" and called it a melodrama.
+He opted to include the stand-alone issues in the series in which Morpheus did not appear since he felt that it was "one of the things that's wonderful about Sandman" and felt those issues did not involve Morpheus but were set in that world.
 He added that Morpheus was sometimes a protagonist and catalyst for events in the series.
 He described Morpheus as a character who "cares about humanity in the abstract, but not in the specific".
 Gaiman also felt that the Sleeping Sickness epidemic in the series was "incredibly apt" due to "some incredibly dreamlike moments because we were shooting during a pandemic".

 Writing for a potential second season had already begun by August 2022.
 Netflix confirmed they had green-lit a second season on November 2, 2022, following rumors earlier that day from DC Comics and Gaiman that the series had been renewed.
+On January 31, 2025, it was announced that the second season would be the series' final season.